Phoenixville Area High School: F.O.C.U.S.

 Project F.O.C.U.S. is a parent run organization to ensure their children's safety after prom.
 They do this starting in September every year by meeting and brainstorming a theme for that year's post prom celebration at the Phoenixville Area High School.
 The program works hard meeting once a month until the month of prom to get activities, food, and shows together to entertain the students.
 They get donations from local businesses and churches to help cover the expenses.
 For an example, in the year 2010 the F.O.C.U.S. theme was "An Evening in the Orient".
 With this theme, the entire inside of the high school was decorated to look like an oriental town complete with lanterns and a sushi bar.
 There are no students involved in this program, the only information students know is the theme before they enter.
+As of the 2023–2024 school year, F.O.C.U.S. is no longer in operation due to low attendance and volunteer help.